Joseph Pearce

-Joseph Pearce (born February 12, 1961), is an English-born American writer, and As of 2014 Director of the Center for Faith and Culture at Aquinas College in Nashville, Tennessee, before which he held positions at Thomas More College of Liberal Arts in Merrimack, New Hampshire, Ave Maria College in Ypsilanti, Michigan and Ave Maria University in Ave Maria, Florida.
+Joseph Pearce (born February 12, 1961), is a British-born American writer, and As of 2014 Director of the Center for Faith and Culture at Aquinas College in Nashville, Tennessee, before which he held positions at Thomas More College of Liberal Arts in Merrimack, New Hampshire, Ave Maria College in Ypsilanti, Michigan and Ave Maria University in Ave Maria, Florida.

-Formerly aligned with the National Front, a white supremacist group, he converted to Roman Catholicism in 1989, repudiated his earlier views, and now writes from a Catholic perspective and espouses Monarchism and Catholic Social Teaching.
-He is a co-editor of the St. Austin Review and editor-in-chief of Sapientia Press.
-He also teaches Shakespearian literature for an online Catholic curriculum provider.
+He is a co-editor of the St. Austin Review.

 Pearce has written biographies of literary figures, often Christian, including William Shakespeare, J. R. R. Tolkien, Oscar Wilde, C. S. Lewis, G. K. Chesterton, Aleksandr Solzhenitsyn and Hilaire Belloc.
-His books have been translated into at least nine languages.

 Biography

 Early life

 Joseph Pearce was born in Barking, London, and brought up in Haverhill, Suffolk.
 His father, Albert Arthur Pearce, was a heavy drinker with a history of brawling in pubs with Irishmen and non-Whites, had an encyclopedic knowledge of English poetry and British military history, and an intense nostalgia for the vanished British Empire.
-In 1973 the family moved to Barking in the East End of London, so that the Pearce boys would grow up with Cockney accents.
+In 1973 the family moved back to Barking in the East End of London, so that the Pearce boys would grow up with Cockney accents.
 Pearce had been a compliant pupil at the school in Haverhill, but at Eastbury comprehensive school in Barking he led the racist disruption of the lessons taught by a young Pakistani British mathematics teacher.